Unpopular Opinions about Interactive Notebooks in High School Science

 No Table of Contents

 I give my kids a table of contents for their interactive notebooks, but it’s actually pretty bare.
-It simply outlines the 14 units that I teach in the order that they will go into the book.
+It simply outlines the units that I teach in the order that they will go into the book.
 I leave a space at the end of each line for student to enter their own page numbers if they like.
 Spending time to outline each individual entry and give it a page number is such a time sucker.
-I actually number my lessons and units across everything that I do.
-I give a Unit.Lesson code for each lesson.
-When it’s time to study, I tell the kids, “you need to know everything from Unit 4 – that’s everything with a 4 in front.”
-They catch on pretty quickly.
-In my actual guided notes, I’ll make a reference to old lessons like when I teach calorimetry, I’ll put in there “go back to 7.5 for review.”
-This directs the students to a lesson on energy.
-Some years the codes change, but I’m pretty on top of the codes because I keep my own book.

 No Colored Paper

 Colored paper is hard to come by.
 I don’t bother with it for interactive notebooks.
 Because all of my lessons are coded (and then put into the interactive notebooks in numerical order) I don’t need to refer kids to the “blue page.”
 Aside from the pages themselves “looking cute” I really don’t see a need for colored paper.
 Something, I speak to quite a bit is that “cuteness does not equal effectiveness.”
 I have the kids color the edges of their pages to indicate different sections.
 They do this with a magic marker, in any color that they want.
 We color two sections: the reference tables and the glossary.
 I save all my colored paper for task cards and game boards that are going to be laminated.
-(Read more about my laminating tricks here.)
+(Make sure you grab a free copy of my chemistry glossary!)

 This way, my kids get to pick the colors that they want to use.